The White Rock Polar Bear Plunge is one of several icy New Year’s Day Polar Bear Swims that take place in Metro Vancouver on January 1st each year.

 Tips About Prizes

-TIP #1: If swimming, wear a costume because it’s fun, there are prizes and it might help keep you warm (or at least warmer than just your trunks or bikini).
+TIP #1: If swimming, wear a costume because it’s fun, there are prizes and it might help keep you warm (or at least warmer than just your bathing suit).
 Also, consider wearing some kind of water shoes as the tide might be close to where the beach gets rocky.

 TIP #2: The crowd decides who wins the prizes for best costumes.
-Judges ask people to cheer for each contestant and the prizes are awarded based on the loudest screams.
-The prizes include things like t-shirts and polar bear-related souvenirs.
-So don’t just wear a really good costume – also invite lots of friends with loud voices to come along and cheer you on!
+Judges ask people to cheer for each contestant.
+The loudest screams determine who wins the prizes which include things like T-shirts and polar bear-related souvenirs.
+So wear a really good costume – also invite lots of friends with loud voices to come along and cheer you on!

-TIP #5: Especially if it’s a day with good weather, go really early if you want to find a parking spot for your car.
-By 11:00 am most parking spots are already taken.
-If you arrive after that you might have to park up the hill in the centre of the town and walk down to the beach.
+TIP #3: Go really early, especially if it’s a day with good weather, if you want to find parking.
+By 11:00 am few if any parking spots remain.
+If you arrive after that time you might have to park up the hill in the centre of the town and walk down to the beach.
 That’s not too hard.
-Walking back up the steep hill afterwards, though, especially if you’re cold after an icy swim, will be the challenge!
+Walking back up the steep hill afterwards, though, will be a challenge, especially if you’re cold after an icy swim!

 Other Information

-For more information, see the event’s Facebook Page for details about the event in 2023.
+For more information, see the White Rock Polar Bear Swim’s Facebook Page for details about the event.

 To learn more about the venue and surrounding area, see our page about White Rock.